-In January 2016, the FASB issued a new pronouncement ASU 2016-01 which is intended to improve the recognition and measurement of financial instruments.
+In January 2016, FASB issued ASU 2016-01 which is intended to improve the recognition and measurement of financial instruments.
 The ASU affects public and private companies, not-for-profit organizations, and employee benefit plans that hold financial assets or owe financial liabilities.